Cricket-After the booing, captains play down Bairstow stumping controversy | Sports-Games

 Australia captain Pat Cummins and his England counterpart Ben Stokes appeared keen to move on swiftly on Sunday from a stumping incident in the second Ashes test that led to long and loud booing from the Lord's faithful.
 With England on 193-5 and chasing a mammoth target of 371, Australian wicketkeeper Alex Carey stumped Stokes' batting partner Jonny Bairstow as he left his crease at the end of an over.

+"Emotions were running high and words were unfortunately exchanged by a small number of members," the MCC said in a statement, later confirming that three had been suspended.
+Australia's Cummins said he had accepted an apology from the MCC.

-Asked by one reporter whether there was now any risk of his men resorting to such unsportsmanlike tactics as underarm bowling, Australia's Cummins responded wryly: "Depends how flat the wickets get - might be an option we turn to!"
+"They were quite aggressive and abusive towards some of our players, which I know the MCC weren't too happy with," he said.
+"The MCC came and apologised for the behaviour of some of the members."
+Asked by one reporter whether there was now any risk of his men resorting to such unsportsmanlike tactics as underarm bowling, Cummins responded wryly: "Depends how flat the wickets get - might be an option we turn to!"

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)